 10 Cherry Blossom Hiking Trails in the Kanto Area

-First of all, let’s take a look at the popular cherry blossom spots in the mountains around the Kanto area.
-All of these are relatively easy to access since they are located close to the city center, making them perfect for cherry blossom hikes.
+First, let’s take a look at some of the most popular cherry blossom hikes in the mountains near the Kanto region.
+These locations are easy to access and close to major cities, making them great for a quick escape into nature during sakura season.

 1. 高尾山 Mount.
 Takao (Okutama)